USEPA/WNTR/documentation/model_io.rst

 	   >>> wn = wntr.network.WaterNetworkModel('networks/Net3.inp') # doctest: +SKIP

-   INP files can also be accessed using the model library, see :ref:`model_library` for more details.
+   EPANET INP files can also be accessed using the model library, see :ref:`model_library` for more details.
    This allows the user to create a WaterNetworkModel from a model name.

    .. doctest::